Naruto

 Getting around

 In Naruto, the main attractions are spread out and located outside the city center.
-Naruto Park and the famous whirlpools are about 6 km north of downtown, while Ryozenji Temple and the German-related sites are about 10 km to the west.
-If you arrive by train, you’ll get off at JR Naruto Station, and from there it’s a 20-minute bus ride to Naruto Park and the whirlpools.
+Naruto Park and the famous whirlpools lie about 6 km north of downtown, while Ryozenji Temple and the German-related sites are approximately 10 km to the west.
+If you arrive by train, you’ll disembark at JR Naruto Station, from where it’s a 20-minute bus ride to Naruto Park and the whirlpools.

-If you arrive by highway bus, the buses do not stop in the city center.
-Most stop at Naruto Kosoku Bus Stop, from where you can transfer to a local bus at Konarutobashi Bus Stop to reach either Naruto Station or Naruto Park.
+If you arrive by highway bus, note that buses do not stop in the city center.
+Most stop at Naruto Kosoku Bus Stop, where you can transfer to a local bus at Konarutobashi Bus Stop to reach either Naruto Station or Naruto Park.
 Some buses from Osaka or Kyoto also stop at Naruto Koen-guchi Bus Stop near Naruto Park, but only in one direction.
-If you're flying in, Tokushima Airport is 15 minutes south of Naruto Station by bus, and most airport buses continue on to Naruto Park.
-While public transport is available, it’s not frequent—renting a car from Tokushima City or the airport is often the easiest way to get around.
+If you’re flying in, Tokushima Airport is about 15 minutes south of Naruto Station by bus, and most airport buses continue on to Naruto Park.
+While public transport is available, it’s infrequent—renting a car from Tokushima City or the airport is often the easiest way to get around.

 Attractions